Microneedling and Vitamin C – what's the deal?

 Why does the skin react more strongly after microneedling?

-Microneedling creates controlled micro-channels in the skin to stimulate collagen production.
+Microneedling creates controlled microchannels in the skin to stimulate collagen production.
 During the first few days, the skin is more sensitive and receptive to active ingredients.
-This is part of the treatment process, but it also means that strong products can cause more intense reactions than usual.
+This is part of the treatment process but also means that strong products can cause more intense reactions than usual.

-Do you want to read more about how the skin is affected immediately after the treatment: How does the face look after microneedling?
+Do you want to read more about how the skin is affected immediately after treatment: What does the face look like after microneedling?

-Can you use vitamin C immediately after microneedling?
+Can you use vitamin C directly after microneedling?

 It depends on the formulation.
 Strong and low pH-based vitamin C (such as high-concentration ascorbic acid) can cause stinging and irritation when the skin is newly treated.

-Immediately after the treatment, it is generally better to:
+Immediately after the treatment, it's generally better to:

 - Avoid acid-based products.